 Although Hassan is an unwilling, powerless but resigned victim during his rape, he offers himself willingly as a sacrifice when Amir accuses him of theft.
 He shows himself to be the stronger, the more loyal friend.

-In the text ‘The Kite Runner’ by Khaled Hosseini, language features, such as; narrative point of view, foreshadowing and symbolism help the main character, Amir to develop throughout the book.
-Amir also help the reader to understand the theme of betrayal, which is portrayed through his life in Afghanistan and follows him to America.
+In the text ‘The Kite Runner’ by Khaled Hosseini, language features, such as; the narrative point of view, foreshadowing and symbolism help the main character, Amir to develop throughout the book.
+Amir also helps the reader to understand the theme of betrayal, which is portrayed through his life in Afghanistan and follows him to America.

-Throughout the book the reader gets to witness Amir grow as a person and try to redeem himself.
-Making a wrong decision in his past caused his guilt to escalate dramatically and ended with his half-brothers death.
-The language feature of narrative point of view shows Amir’s perspective on the numerous betrayals that have occured in his life.
+Throughout the book, the reader gets to witness Amir grow as a person and try to redeem himself.
+Making a wrong decision in his past caused his guilt to escalate dramatically and ended with his half-brother’s death.
+The language feature of narrative point of view shows Amir’s perspective on the numerous betrayals that have occurred in his life.
 Amir’s betrayal of Hassan, the betrayal done by Amir’s father and Assef’s betrayal to his faith.
 All of these betrayals lead to Amir later in life wanting to redeem himself and seek redemption.
 This shows that Amir has at last grown and matured as a person.

 The author uses foreshadowing, symbolism and narrative point of view in a very effective way.
 We become interested in Amirs past history, how it has shaped him and where this will lead him.
 We get hints of things to come, and how past directly impacts on the future.
 The three language features compliment each other and develop the character of Amir into a person we can engage with and want to follow along with as his story draws to its conclusion of redemption